-BUS 470 Project Management

-BUS 472 Business Analytics
+BUS 441 Advanced Leadership

-BUS 475 Special Topics in Management
+BUS 445 Special Topics in Leadership

-One or two of the following (with the exception of core business courses):

-3 credits Finance (BUS 32X or BUS 42X)

-3 credits Human Resources (BUS 33X or BUS 43X)

-3 credits Leadership (BUS 44X)

-3 credits Business and Society (BUS 35X or 45X)

-3 credits International Business (BUS 36X or 46X)

-3 credits Marketing (BUS 38X)

-3 credits Accounting at the 300-level or higher

-3 credits Economics at the 300-level or higher

-Entrepreneurship and Innovation

-BUS 392 Business Planning for Social Entrepreneurs

-BUS 492a/b Entrepreneurship Incubator

-For a total of nine credits:

-One or two of the following:

 BUS 449 Senior Leadership Research

 At least one of the following:

 BUS 380 Marketing Research

 BUS 381/DVST 381 Societal and Social Marketing

 BUS 382 Consumer Behaviour

-BUS 383 Marketing Communications
+BUS 383 Marketing Communications & Social Media

 BUS 384 Brand Management

 BUS 385 Special Topics in Marketing

-BUS 495 Special Topics in Entrepreneurship and Innovation
+BUS 495 Special Topics in Entrepreneurship

+and Innovation

+Human Resource and Organization Development

+BUS 330 Human Resource Management

+Four of the following:

+BUS 331 Organization Development and Change

+BUS 431 Learning and Performance Management

+BUS 432 Recruitment and Selection

+BUS 433 Employee and Labour Relations

+BUS 435 Special Topics in Human Resources

+BUS 441 Advanced Leadership

+BUS 445 Special Topics in Leadership

+BUS 449 Senior Leadership Research

+Marketing

+BUS 380 Marketing Research

+BUS 480 Strategic Marketing

+Three of the following:
-- Completion of a total of 120 credits (as outlined above) - A minimum of 72 credits must be taken at the 200-level or higher - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in ACC/BUS/ECO courses combined

-Christian Studies Program • Chair: Dr. Rob Snow

-The Christian Studies program enables students to become life-long agents of transformative change in the world.
+BUS 381/DVST 381 Societal and Social Marketing BUS 382 Consumer Behaviour BUS 383 Marketing Communications & Social Media BUS 384 Brand Management BUS 385 Special Topics in Marketing BUS 485 Special Topics in Marketing General Requirements for Completion and Graduation - Completion of a total of 120 credits (as outlined above) - A minimum of 72 credits must be taken at the 200-level or higher - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in ACC/BUS/ECO courses combined Christian Studies Program • Chair: Dr. Kyle Jantzen The Christian Studies program enables students to become life-long agents of transformative change in the world.
 In the program, students not only study and experience the Christian faith, but also reflect upon the relevance of this faith for their own lives and the world in which they live.
 All students take a core of foundational courses in Bible, Christian Theology and History, and Christian Spirituality.
 Students focus on one of three streams enabling further study of and reflection upon various aspects of their chosen area.
 Finally, a significant part of the program is the opportunity for students to participate in a travel study venture 'Down Ancient Paths' which provides lifechanging exposure to biblical landscapes and ancient Christian traditions.

-Bachelor of Arts: Christian Studies Concentration 3 year - 90 credits

-The graduating student will develop:
+Bachelor of Arts: Christian Studies Concentration 3 year - 90 credits Profile of the Graduating Student The graduating student will develop:

 - further knowledge of the literature of Scripture and its historical backgrounds; - a deeper understanding of the major historical and theological Christian traditions; - a heightened appreciation for the multi-faceted dimensions of Christian spirituality; - the ability to determine the relevance of the Christian faith in order to engage the world in redemptive activity.
+Career and Education Paths The graduating student will: